 - To the skillet, add another 2 teaspoons olive oil, then stir in the crimini, shiitake and Portobello mushrooms.

-- Cook until the mushrooms start to sweat, sprinkle with ½ tsp salt and stir in red wine.
+- Cook until the mushrooms start to sweat, sprinkle with ½ teaspoon salt and stir in red wine.

 - Increase the heat to medium-high and cook, stirring occasionally, until most of the liquid is absorbed.